Good Sam (2019 film): Plot

-Kate goes to Eric’s for dinner, where she notices a photograph of Eric, his brother, Patrick, and a man with a cap covering his face and a tattoo on his forearm, whom Eric says was a friend of his brother.
-Eric goes on to explain that he hasn't sailed since his brother died on his boat because he feels responsible for what happened.
+Kate goes to Eric’s for dinner, where she notices a photograph of him, his brother Patrick, and a man with a cap covering his face and a tattoo on his forearm, whom he explains was a friend of his brother.
+Eric then explains he hasn't sailed since his brother died while they were sailing together.
+He feels guilty for not being able to save him.

-Kate realises that Jack did give away $100,000 to each of the last four people, but someone else was the original Good Sam.
+Kate discovers that Jack did give away $100,000 to each of the last four people, but someone else was the original Good Sam.
 She does more research into the first four candidates, first face-to-face with Jesse.
-She discovers how Jesse is connected to Patrick, because she recognises his forearm tattoo from a photo with the Hays brothers in Camden, ME.
-He then tells her that Patrick had been his best friend, he grew up with him and worked on his sailboat, the Crazy 8 (the 8 on the bags).
+She discovers how he is connected to Patrick, because she recognises his forearm tattoo from a photo with the Hayes brothers in Camden, ME.

+Jesse then tells her that Patrick had been his best friend, he grew up with him and worked on his sailboat, the Crazy 8 (the 8 on the bags).
+Christina had babysat the Hayes boys, Marie had successfully treated Patrick's cancer and Faith had helped the dyslexic Patrick.
+Approaching Eric, he explains that he received the $400,000 from the insurance policy for the wrecked sailboat, so wanted to give the money to people who'd impacted Patrick's life.

 The next day, Kate outs Jack on air, and shows how Good Sam inspired his recipients, Christina buying her neighbour a car, Marie donating hers to cancer research, Jesse giving a portion of his to a food bank and Faith setting up a scholarship.

+One month later Kate and Eric are in a relationship.
+A college-aged student approaches them to say thank you, as a good Samaritan is paying many students tuitions.